Dynamics365/dynamics365.github.io/2021-10-08-git-cheatsheet/index.md

 Lists version history for a file, beyond renames (works only for a single file)

 `$ git diff [first-branch]...[second-branch]`

+Diff of what is staged but not yet committed

+`git diff --staged`

 Shows content differences between two branches